niallobrien/MVP-Boilerplate/README.md

 Foundation For Sites and Sass (libsass) are already setup.
 I prefer Foundation over Bootstrap simply because I find that I fight Foundation less when I've to implement custom designs, but it includes enough basic styles for an MVP.

 Vue.js is used for additional client-side functionality.
-Its API is easy to learn and as we're not creating SPAs, it's conducive to getting functionality done quickly.
-I like to create a mini-SPA per route.
+Its API is easy to learn and is very conducive to getting functionality done quickly.
+You can optionally install `Vue-Router` and `Vue-Resource` if you want to take a SPA approach with Vue.

 ## Goals
 Easy too modify landing/marketing pages.